SvenRosvall/QueryVlcb/README.md

 high watermark diagnostic.
 This is useful to identify potential CAN problems.

+### ManufacturerReset.py
+Resets a node to manufacturer settings.

 ## Supporting files
 The scripts above makes use of the following files: